podlove/podlove-web-player/podlove-web-player/readme.txt

 == Changelog ==

 = 1.2 =
-* added: rich player with meta information (title, subtitle, summary, cover image)
+* added: Rich player with meta information (title, subtitle, summary, cover image)
 * added: Opus audio codec support
-* added: chapter duration display
+* added: Chapter duration display
-* added: chapter deeplinking
+* added: Chapter deeplinking
 * added: optional listening to WordPress enclosures
 * new settings area
 * fixed some issues with flash fallback
 * freshest version of mediaelement.js
-* small bugfixes and improvements

-* lots of bugfixes
+* lots of bugfixes and improvements

 = 1.1.2 =
 * prevents activation conflicts with other instances of the plugin